University of Dundee

 The University of Dundee (Note: Oilthigh Dhùn Dè; /gd/.
-Abbreviated as Dund. for post-nominals.) is a public research university based in Dundee, Scotland.
+Abbreviated as Dund. for post-nominals.) is a public research university located in the city of Dundee, Scotland.
 It was founded as a university college in 1881 with a donation from the prominent Baxter family of textile manufacturers.
 The institution was, for most of its early existence, a constituent college of the University of St Andrews alongside United College and St Mary's College located in the town of St Andrews itself.
 Following significant expansion, the University of Dundee gained independent university status by royal charter in 1967 while retaining elements of its ancient heritage and governance structure.

 The main campus of the university is located in Dundee's West End, which contains many of the university's teaching and research facilities; the Duncan of Jordanstone College of Art and Design, Dundee Law School and the Dundee Dental Hospital and School.
 The university has additional facilities at Ninewells Hospital, containing its School of Medicine; Perth Royal Infirmary, which houses a clinical research centre; and in Kirkcaldy, Fife, containing part of its School of Health Sciences.
-The annual income of the institution for 2022-23 was £325.7 million of which £78.9 million was from research grants and contracts, with an expenditure of £330.2 million.
+The annual income of the institution for 2023-24 was £324.9 million of which £71.2 million was from research grants and contracts, with an expenditure of £253.6 million.